JulianCasa/LibreCalendar/README.md

 **For Windows users (WITH WIX INSTALLED):**
 1. Run the `build.bat` script in your terminal.
-2. You may open the application, stored in `/output`.
+2. Run the setup .exe file, stored in `/output`.
+3. Search for LibreCalendar.exe in your startmenu!

 ## License